rahulguin/CoveyTown/README.md

 Running the application locally entails running both the backend service and a frontend.

-### Link to Repository
+### Important Links

 Click [here](https://github.com/rahulguin/CoveyTown) to access our repository.

+Click [here](https://coveyplace.netlify.app/) for our frontend Netlify deployment.

+Click [here](https://covey-town-team40.herokuapp.com/) for our HEROKU backend deployment.

 You can clone our repository by entering:

 ```
 $ git clone https://github.com/rahulguin/CoveyTown.git